delgada-ui/delgada/docs/overview.md

 Below is a list of future functionality and syntax that are being considered for Delgada.

+- Rebuild the compiler using the Rust programming language
 - Nested component children using the `<slot />` element
 - Multiple nested component children using named slots
-- Component scoped CSS / JS
-- Multipage website compilation (potentially using a `routes` page directory structure?)
+- Multipage website compilation (potentially using the `pages` directory convention?)
-- Improve output code quality
 - New project creation using `npm init delgada` command
-- Rebuild the compiler and CLI using the Rust programming language
 - Ship built-in dev server/file watcher?
 - Ship built-in code formatter?
 - Ship built-in code linter?